jchurley95/basic-react-tutorial/README.md

 ```

 Now we can access this in our child components.
-Make sure with the functional child component to pass props as a parameter.
+Make sure that you pass props as a parameter to this functional child component.

-Note: we have to refer to props as this.props in the stateful child and just props in the functional child.
+Note: we have to refer to props as this.props in the stateful child, because the component is a javascript class, but we just call them props in the functional child component.

 ``` javascript